pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 On the last step of the quick entry, select the resources necessary for the date.
 The required properties are listed below the field.
+Click it.
+This opens a drop-down menu, listing all resources of the type "Guide".
+The menu helps you select an appropriate resource by displaying tags next to each entry:
+`conflicting booking`, `availability unknown`, `unavailable`, or `does not match requirements`.
+If an entry does not have any of those issues, then it will have none of those tags.
+Select an entry with no issue tags next to it.

 Then, click the :btn:Save: button.
 If you created an order, then you will land on the page for that order.
 If you did not create an order, then you will land on the scheduling dashboard.